 When a file to be included is generated during the build and not part

-of a distribution tarball, its location is under $(builddir)
+of a distribution tarball, its location is under $(builddir),

-.
+not under $(srcdir).
 This matters especially for packages that

 use header files placed in sub-directories and want to allow builds